Commemoration of the Passion of Christ: History

 Whilst the feast in honour of the instruments of Christ's Passion—the Holy Cross, Lance, Nails, and Crown of Thorns—called "Arma Christi", originated during the Middle Ages, this commemoration is of more recent origin.
 It appears for the first time in the Breviary of Meissen (1517) as a festum simplex for 15 November.
 The same Breviary has a feast of the Holy Face for 15 January and of the Holy Name for 15 March.

 These feasts disappeared with the introduction of Lutheranism.
-As found in the appendix of the Roman Breviary, it was initiated by St. Paul of the Cross (d.
+As found in the appendix of the Roman Breviary, it was initiated by Paul of the Cross (d.
 1775).
-The Office was composed by Thomas Struzzieri, Bishop of Todi, the associate of St. Paul.
+The Office was composed by Tommaso Struzzieri, Bishop of Todi, the associate of St. Paul.

-This Office and the corresponding feast were approved by Pope Pius VI (1775–99) for the Discalced Clerics of the Holy Cross and the Passion of Christ (commonly called Passionists), founded by St. Paul of the Cross.
+This Office and the corresponding feast were approved by Pope Pius VI (1775–99) for the Discalced Clerics of the Holy Cross and the Passion of Christ (commonly called Passionists), founded by Paul of the Cross.
 The feast is celebrated by them as a double of the first class with an octave.
 At the same time Pius VI approved the other Offices and feasts of the Mysteries of Christ's Passion: the Feast of the Prayer of Our Lord in the Garden (Tuesday after Septuagesima); the Feast of the Crown of Thorns (Friday after Ash-Wednesday); the Holy Lance and Nails (Friday after the first Sunday in Lent); and for the following Fridays: the feasts of the Holy Winding Sheet, the Five Wounds, and the Precious Blood of Christ (cf. appendix to the Roman Breviary).